Raptors Win Ugly, Clinching Another One-Possession Victory

 For a little while this season, the Toronto Raptors were playing beautiful basketball and coming up just short.
 They were coming away with so-called moral victories, but unable to close out games when things got tight.

 Things have now flipped.
-For the second consecutive night, the Raptors have done everything in their power to lose to the inferior Charlotte Hornets, but thanks to a vintage Kyle Lowry step-back jumper with under a minute to go in the game, Toronto once again staved off a Hornets comeback to clinch a 116-113 victory on Saturday night in Amalie Arena.
+For the second consecutive night, the Raptors have done everything in their power to lose to the inferior Charlotte Hornets, but thanks to a vintage Kyle Lowry step-back jumper with under a minute to go in the game Saturday, Toronto once again staved off a Hornets comeback to clinch a 116-113 victory in Amalie Arena.

-It was the kind of ugly victory Raptors coach Nick Nurse has been looking for.
-Some nights you just don't have it and you've got to find a way to win.
-On Saturday, it was the offence that couldn't seem to find a rhythm against the Hornets' zone defence.
+If Raptors coach Nick Nurse had his way, the Raptors would win every game by 40 points, he said.

-The defensive scheme was a holdover from Thursday night's gameplan for the Hornets.
+It didn't help that the Hornets once again threw a mix of man-to-man and zone defences at Toronto.
+It was a holdover defensive scheme from Thursday night's gameplan for the Hornets.
 After watching the Raptors light up the scoreboard for three quarters, Charlotte decided to start defending Toronto with a zone.
 It worked brilliantly for the Hornets who allowed just 12 points to the Raptors in the fourth quarter.

-Toronto again couldn't quite figure out the zone, shooting just 36-for-86 from the field.
+"They go in and out of zone, switch to man, so sometimes it’s kind of confusing when we’re trying to run out offence," Anunoby said.

+It did, however, allow Norman Powell to get back to his old ways.
+Nurse said he figured the Hornets defence would be a golden opportunity for Powell to get on track and the 27-year-old guard didn't disappoint.
+He tallied a team-high 24 points thanks to six 3-pointers.

+"I think it benefits me," Powell said of the Hornets' zone defence.
+"I feel like I’ve been able to shoot it really well with a great consistency from 3.
+So I think that when they’re in zone and I’m being able to knock down the outside shot it just opens up the closeout hard and then I can take them off the dribble, attacking the rim, looking for kickouts, being that playmaker outside of the zone.
+So if I’m hitting shots and being able to get to my bread and butter of attacking and getting into the paint I think it’s very worth it for me to be able to playmake and scramble the defence."

+Even with five players in double figures, the Raptors couldn't pull away.
+They watched a nine-point fourth-quarter lead vanish in the final five minutes.
+It meant Toronto was going to have to turn to Lowry to create some offence on his own.

-Tied with just under a minute to go in the game, the Raptors turned to Lowry to get the win.
-He got the switch he wanted against Gordon Hayward and nailed the jumper to put Toronto up two.
+He did exactly that, drawing the switch against Gordon Hayward and nailing the go-ahead jumper to put Toronto up two.
 The Hornets mustered one final comeback, cutting Toronto's lead to just one with 7.5 seconds remaining, but Chris Boucher nailed his clutch free throws and the Raptors survived to clinch another one-possession victory.

+"Well, we are getting a lot of practice at our end-of-game strategies," Nurse said.
+"There is really no way to re-create those in practice so every night out we are getting seven or eight situations at both ends of the floor to work on."

 Baynes Starts

-Aron Baynes once again got the start for Toronto but again his starting stint didn't last long.
-But after a 12-2 start for the Hornets, Nurse decided to give Boucher a shot.
+Aron Baynes once again got the start for Toronto, but again his starting stint didn't last long.
+After a 12-2 start for the Hornets, Nurse decided to give Boucher a shot.
 Again, Baynes never saw the court again, playing just over four minutes on the night.

 Alex Len Out